 The first scientific method to increase the production of crops is using hybrid plants.
 Nepal Agricultural Research Council (NARC) has been developing hybrid varieties of crops to increase the yield.
 Hybrid plants grow faster, are disease resistant and produce more crops per land area.

 Plants need nutrients to grow.
 The more nutrients available in the soil, the faster the crops grow.
-Use of nitrogen rich fertilizers in the fields helps to promote the growth of crops.
-Currently Nepali farmers are much dependent on chemical fertilizers.
-These fertilizers though boost production in the short term, in long term these decrease the fertility of the soil.
+Use of nitrogen-rich fertilizers in the fields helps to promote the growth of crops.
+Currently, Nepali farmers are much dependent on chemical fertilizers.
+These fertilizers though boost production in the short term, in the long term these decrease the fertility of the soil.
 Manure from domestic animals and household wastes of a village can be processed to make organic fertilizers which boost the fertility of the soil.
 Further planting leguminous plants can also increase the fertility of fields.

 There is a gap between demand and production in the agricultural sector.
 And where there is a gap, there is an opportunity.
 Young entrepreneurs can bring new tech in the field and can contribute to not only the life of the farmers but the whole country’s economy.